Tyrese Haliburton: Indiana Pacers (2022–present)

-2022–23 season: First All–Star selection
+2022–23: First All-Star selection

-On October 19, 2022, in the season–opener, Haliburton scored 26 points and dished out 7 assists in a loss to the Washington Wizards.
-On November 21, Haliburton was selected Eastern Conference Player of the Week, leading the Pacers to a 3–0 record while averaging 21 points, 11 assists, and 4 rebounds.
-On November 29, Haliburton became the first player in NBA history to record 40+ assists and 0 turnovers in a 3–game stretch, averaging 20 points, 13.3 assists, 6 rebounds, and 2.3 steals per game.
-On December 10, Haliburton recorded 35 points on 12–15 shooting from the field and 7–8 from three, along with 9 assists and 3 steals in a 136–133 loss against the Brooklyn Nets.
-On December 21, in a 117–112 win against the Boston Celtics, Haliburton tallied 33 points, 8 assists, on 12–24 shooting from the field and 6–13 from three.
-Two days later, on December 23, Haliburton made a game–winning three–pointer and finished with a career-high 43 points on a Pacers franchise-record 10 three-pointers made along with seven assists in a 121–118 win over the Miami Heat.
+During the offseason, Haliburton worked on improving his game and his chemistry with the rest of the Pacers roster.
+On November 21, Haliburton was selected Eastern Conference Player of the Week, leading the Pacers to a 3–0 record while averaging 21 points, 11 assists and four rebounds per game.
+Eight days later, Haliburton became the first player in NBA history to record 40-plus assists and no turnovers in a three-game stretch, averaging 20 points, 13.3 assists, six rebounds and 2.3 steals per game.
+On December 23, Haliburton made a game-winning three-pointer and finished with a then-career-high 43 points on a Pacers franchise-record 10 three-pointers along with seven assists in a 121–118 victory over the Miami Heat.

-On January 12, 2023, Haliburton missed two weeks due to elbow and knee injuries, with the team going 1–9 in his absence.
-In his return on February 2nd, against the Los Angeles Lakers, Haliburton tallied 26 points, 12 assists, and 2 steals.
-On February 13, Haliburton scored 30 points on 12–24 shooting, along with 12 assists and 3 steals in a loss against the Utah Jazz.
-Haliburton was named to his first ever NBA All–Star Game in 2023 as a reserve guard for the Eastern Conference, recording 18 points, 3 assists, and a rebound.
+In early 2023, Haliburton missed two weeks due to elbow and knee injuries, with the team going 1–9 in his absence.
+In his return on February 2 against the Los Angeles Lakers, Haliburton tallied 26 points, 12 assists, and two steals in a narrow 112–111 loss.
+Haliburton was named to his first-ever NBA All-Star Game in 2023 as a reserve guard for the Eastern Conference, recording 18 points, three assists and a rebound.
 Haliburton and teammate Buddy Hield were selected to participate in the 2023 NBA Three-Point Contest, where they both lost in the finals to Damian Lillard.
-On February 28, Haliburton scored 32 points on 9–18 shooting, along with 7 rebounds and 6 assists in a 124–122 win over the Dallas Mavericks.
-On March 5, Haliburton made his second game–winning three–pointer of the season in a 125–122 win against the Chicago Bulls, finishing with 29 points on 11–17 field–goals, 6–9 from three, along with 11 assists.
-The next day, on March 6, against the Philadelphia 76ers, Haliburton posted his 30th double–double of the season with 40 points and 16 assists, becoming the first player in Pacers franchise history to record 30+ points and 15+ assists in a single game.
-The next game, on March 9, Haliburton scored 29 points while dishing out a career–high 19 assists in a 134–125 overtime win over the Houston Rockets.
+On March 5, Haliburton made his second game-winning three-pointer of the season in a 125–122 victory over the Chicago Bulls, finishing with 29 points on 11 of 17 field goals along with 11 assists.
+The next day against the Philadelphia 76ers, Haliburton posted his 30th double-double of the season with 39 points and 16 assists, becoming the first player in Pacers franchise history to record 30-plus points and 15-plus assists in a single game.
+On March 9, Haliburton scored 29 points while dishing out a career-high 19 assists in a 134–125 overtime victory over the Houston Rockets.